shopware5/devdocs/source/designers-guide/managing-third-party-dependencies-with-bower/index.md

 ## Setup Bower

-In order to be able to use Bower inside your theme, you need to install it locally by using npm.
-It requires a `package.json` file in the root of your theme which provides information about the packages and possible additional options.
+In order to be able to use Bower inside your theme, you need to install it locally by using `npm`.
+It requires a `package.json` file in the root of your theme, which provides information about the packages and possible additional options.
 You have the option to either manually create the `package.json` file with the required information (as you can see in the example below) or to use the `npm init` CLI command that launches an initialization assistant.
 This is an example of how a `package.json` file should look like:

 ```json
 {